ankamahjohnson/ankamahjohnson/README.md

 ---

 ### 👨🏾‍💻 About Me
-I'm a passionate tech enthusiast from Ghana🇬🇭 currently building my skills through freeCodeCamp and the **One Million Coders** initiative by the Ghana Ministry of Communications, Digital Technology and Innovations.
+I'm a passionate Self-taught frontend developer from Ghana🇬🇭 on a mission to to solve real world problems.
+Currently building my skills through freeCodeCamp and the **One Million Coders** initiative by the Ghana Ministry of Communications, Digital Technology and Innovations.

 This national program is equipping me with world-class digital skills to contribute to Ghana’s growing tech ecosystem and Africa’s digital future.